noncomputable/AgentMaps/devdocs/help/quickstart.md

 all of the AgentMaps functions and classes used here to get a better understanding of how they work.
 If you're not so familiar with Leaflet, I suggest doing the same with the [Leaflet docs](https://leafletjs.com/reference-1.3.2.html).

+You'll need AgentMaps, which you can get in a bundle [here](https://unpkg.com/agentmaps@2/site/dist/agentmaps.js) or install via npm (`npm install agentmaps`).
+You'll also need the Leaflet script and style files, which you can get [here](https://leafletjs.com/download.html).

 First, create an HTML document that:
 * Loads the Leaflet.js style and script
 * Contains a `<div>` in which to embed the Leaflet map